Information from the Centers for Disease Control and Prevention on Coronavirus Disease 2019 (COVID-19)

 How is NKY Health addressing COVID-19?

-NKY Health has been actively responding to the COVID-19 crisis for months.
+NKY Health has been actively responding to the COVID-19 crisis for over a year.
 We continue to provide guidance and collaborate with local officials, health care providers, first responders, schools, businesses, social service agencies, and others, as well as respond to a high volume of questions from the public.
 We are also coordinating the distribution of personal protective equipment from the Strategic National Stockpile to health care providers and first responders.

 Dealing with Anxiety About COVID-19